polterguy/phosphorusfive/README.md

 ## About System42

 System42 is really just a folder within the "/core/p5.webapp/" folder in Phosphorus Five.
 It serves two purposes.
 First of all it is a use-case of the core C# parts of Phosphorus Five, showing the capability of P5.
-Secondly, it is a "front-end" for your system, solving most back-end tasks for your system, such as browsing your system's file structure, creating a CMS, handling PGP keys, handling users, etc, etc, etc.
+Secondly, it is a relatively nifty CMS by itself.

 If you do not wish to use System42, simply delete it entirely, and modify your web.config file, to invoke a different "startup file" during startup.
 This would give you a completely "clean" install, with zero overhead, allowing you to entirely create your own "front-end"/"back-end"